 - Add 1 cup of mineral water in a saucepan and heat over medium heat until it starts to boil.

 - When the water reaches its boiling point, add 10 grams of moringa leaves and let them cook for 5 minutes.

 - Turn off the fire and let the leaves rest a few more minutes.

-- Strain the contents and serve in a cup to drink.
+- Strain the contents in a cup to drink.